RepairYourTech/Roo-Code-Knowledge/KNOWLEDGEAUDIT/SYSTEM_PROMPT_AUDIT.md

 **Overall Assessment**: **MODERATE GAPS** - The foundation is good, but significant enhancements are needed to fully leverage the world-class index.

+**🔥 CRITICAL DISCOVERY**: Roo has a **Prompt Enhancement Feature** (✨ icon in chat) that could leverage the codebase index to provide context-aware prompt improvements, but currently doesn't use it at all!

 ---

 ## 1. Files Audited